 Primary tabs

-The Doctor of Philosophy (PhD) is the Department's principal research degree for postgraduate students and the majority of our students are registered for this degree.
-The PhD is intellectually demanding and applicants will need to have a high level of attainment and motivation to pursue this programme of advanced study and research.
+The PhD is the Department's principal research degree for postgraduate students.
+The majority of our students are registered for this degree.
+The PhD is intellectually demanding, and applicants must have a high level of attainment and motivation to pursue this programme of advanced study and research.

 Completion normally requires three to four years of full-time study, including a probationary period.
 Students will normally be required to be resident in Cambridge during that time.